JarateKing/CleanTF2plus/README.md

 ## Turn into VPK

-VPK mods result in faster load times than mods in folders.
+Having folders inside custom makes load times slower (regardless of contents) and vpk files exist to speed up load times.
 For this reason, a utility is provided to convert CleanTF2+ into vpk files.

 When you have fully generated the options you wanted:
 1. Run pack_vpk.bat